nasa/openmct/docs/src/design/planning/APIRefactor.md

 ## Step 3.
 Separate repositories

-Refactor existing applications built on Open MCT Web such that they are no longer forks, but instead separate projects with a dependency on the built artifacts from Step 2.
+Refactor existing applications built on Open MCT such that they are no longer forks, but instead separate projects with a dependency on the built artifacts from Step 2.